Probely/jenkins-plugin/README.md

 ![Pipeline using Jenkinsfile](/images/pipeline_1.png)

-# Contributing
+# Building and Contributing

-You are welcome to contribute to the plugin.
-To build it, be sure to install the Java Development Kit (JDK) 1.8 and Maven.
+Contributions are very welcome.
+To build the plugin, be sure to install the Java Development Kit (JDK) 1.8 and Maven.

 A minimal example on how to build and run the plugin on Ubuntu Linux follows.
-It will also build on macOS and Windows, provided you have the required packages.
-After running the commands below, you will have a test Jenkins instance running with this plugin.
+It will also build on macOS and Windows, provided you have the required packages installed.
+After running the commands below, you will have a test Jenkins instance running with the plugin.

 ```bash